 After the tuition agreement begins in 2024-25, \$7.9 million in additional costs are added, and these costs grow by a 1.8 percent compound annual rate.
 Similar to the merger scenario, the reduction of professional staff in 2029-30 results in a decrease in expenditures partway through the projection period.
-The annual net financial impact is summarized in the table below with the marginal total revenues and expenditures from this scenario.
+The table below shows the net operating result comparison for Pennsbury's baseline projections and Scenario 2.
+The cumulative total of the net impact line is \$12.4 million.